TakosThings/Metro-for-Discord/README.md

 # Stylish Version
 Metro For Discord Stylish is for use in the Stylish extension for [Chrome](https://chrome.google.com/webstore/detail/fjnbnpbmkenffdnngjfgmeleoegfcffe) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/).
 Some minor features may be removed to comply with Userstyles' file size limits.

-# Legacy Version
-Metro For Discord Legacy is the original version of the theme which was based on Metro for Steam by Dom Minischetti.
-It will not be updated past v1.5.1 (the latest version).
-You may still use it if you wish and update it for your own personal use, but please do not redistribute it.